magnate3/raspberry-pi-os-qemu/docs/lesson01/rpi-os.md

 }
 ```

-After startup, the Raspberry Pi loads `kernel8.img` into memory and starts execution from the beginning of the file.
+After startup, the Rpi3 firmware loads `kernel8.img` into memory 0x0 and starts execution from the beginning of the file.
 That's why the `.text.boot` section must be first; we are going to put the OS startup code inside this section.

-> {xzl} Clarification:
->
-> 1. Rpi3: the firmware (which runs on GPU) loads kernel8.img to memory.
-> 2. QEMU loads & executes the kernel at 0x80000 instead of 0x0.
-(Why?)
-You will have to tweak the linker script to update the start address.
-How?
+QEMU behaves differently: it loads the kernel image at 0x80000.

+>  Q: How to tweak the linker script to update the start address?

-The `.text`, `.rodata`, and `.data` sections contain kernel-compiled instructions, read-only data, and normal data––there is nothing special to add about them.
+The `.text`, `.rodata`, and `.data` sections contain kernel instructions, read-only data, and global data with init values.
 The `.bss` section contains data that should be initialized to 0.
-By putting such data in a separate section, the compiler can save some space in the ELF binary––only the section size is stored in the ELF header, but the section itself is omitted.
+By putting such data in a separate section, the compiler can save some space in the ELF binary––only the section size is stored in the ELF header, but the section content is omitted.

-After loading the image into memory, we must initialize the `.bss` section to 0; that's why we need to record the start and end of the section (hence the `bss_begin` and `bss_end` symbols) and align the section so that it starts at an address that is a multiple of 8.
-If the section is not aligned, it would be more difficult to use the `str` instruction to store 0 at the beginning of the `bss` section because the `str` instruction can be used only with 8-byte-aligned addresses.
+After booting up, our kernel initializes the `.bss` section to 0; that's why we need to record the start and end of the section (hence the `bss_begin` and `bss_end` symbols) and align the section so that it starts at an address that is a multiple of 8.
+This eases kernel programming because the `str` instruction can be used only with 8-byte-aligned addresses.

-> ** Who is responsible for cleaning up BSS?** Whoever loads the binary should do.
-Our kernel will do so (see below).
-On some other platforms,  bootloaders (uboot) that can parse & load ELF files should do so.

-### Walkthrough: the kernel code
+### Kernel startup

 #### The kernel binary

 *TBD*

-#### boot.S: Booting the kernel
+#### Booting the kernel

-> We will look at some ARM64 assembly below.
-It's fun.
-Refer to our ARM64 cheatsheet as needed.

-Now it is time to take a look at the [boot.S](https://github.com/s-matyukevich/raspberry-pi-os/blob/master/src/lesson01/src/boot.S) file.
-This file contains the kernel startup code:
+boot.S contains the kernel startup code:

 ```
 #include "mm.h"